isomerpages/govtech-corp/media/technews/_posts/2024-07-30-post-How to tell if it’s a scam: The red flags in scam messages you need to spot.md

 <h4>Red flag #7: Requesting sensitive information</h4>
 <p>Last but not least, always remember that someone requesting your One-Time
 Password (OTP) or personal passwords is a major security red flag.
-And yes, your SingPass credentials fall into this category; since a lot of your sensitive information can be assessed using it.</p>
+And yes, your Singpass credentials fall into this category; since a lot of your sensitive information can be assessed using it.</p>
 <p>Such requests are often signs of attempted fraud or hacking, as legitimate
 companies and services will never ask for this sensitive information via